Frequently Asked Questions

 What should I do if I use a commercial transport company to bring my large or oversized boat to Lake Tahoe?

-- Large or oversized commercially transported boats will need an AIS inspection prior to arriving at any launching facility in the Lake Tahoe Basin.
+- Large or oversized commercially transported boats will need an AIS inspection and decontamination prior to arriving at any launching facility in the Lake Tahoe Basin.
 The boat operator will need to call the Hotline, 888-824-6267, at least 72 hours in advance of arrival, Monday through Friday, to help coordinate the inspection.

 - If coming from outside of Nevada or California, boat transporters can call 844-311-4873 prior to hauling to have a destination state representative reach out to facilitate and expedite the watercraft inspection process anywhere in the Western U.S. More information can be found here.